alicevillar/sfa_api/README.md

 The [OWASP Top Ten Proactive Controls](https://owasp.org/www-project-proactive-controls/) is a list of security techniques that should be included in every software development project.
 They are ordered by order of importance, with control number 1 being the most important.

  <h3>C1: Define Security Requirements</h3>

-The [OWASP Application Security Verification Standard (ASVS)](https://owasp.org/www-project-application-security-verification-standard/) contains categories such as authentication, access control, error handling / logging, and web services.
+:white_check_mark: The [OWASP Application Security Verification Standard (ASVS)](https://owasp.org/www-project-application-security-verification-standard/) contains categories such as authentication, access control, error handling / logging, and web services.
 Each category contains a collection of requirements that represent the best practices for that category drafted as verifiable statements.
 Successful use of security requirements involves four steps: discovering / selecting, documenting, implementing, and then confirming correct implementation of new security features and functionality within an application.

 The standard provides a basis for testing security controls to protect against vulnerabilities such as Cross-Site Scripting (XSS) and SQL injection.

 > SFA-API prevents malicious code by using secure authentication methods.
 We use parameterised queries to avoid SQL injection attacks in all the operations with the database.
 We protect against Cross-Site Scripting (XSS) in our web page, using javascript.

  <h3>C2: Leverage Security Frameworks and Libraries</h3>

-Secure frameworks and libraries can help to prevent a wide range of web application vulnerabilities.
+:white_check_mark:Secure frameworks and libraries can help to prevent a wide range of web application vulnerabilities.
 To attend

 https://pypi.org/project/dependency-check/

 https://owasp.org/www-project-dependency-check/

  <h3>C3: Secure Database Access</h3>

-Secure access to databases consider: secure queries, secure configuration, secure communication and secure authentication.
+:white_check_mark:Secure access to databases consider: secure queries, secure configuration, secure communication and secure authentication.

 > * Here is how secure database access is done in SFA-API: